heavy-duty/platform/apps/DRILL.INSTALLATION.md

 >> npm i
 ```

-To deploy, you can use whatever you want, but for this example, we will use:
+To deploy, you can use whatever you want.
+Let’s illustrate this, here we use: vercel

 - Vercel for the Drill's GithubApp and the Gateway.
 - Firebase for the Web Client.

-**NOTE**: For this guide we'll assume you already have vercel configure and logged in.
+**NOTE**: For this guide we’re assuming you already have Vercel configured and logged in.

-Make sure you have your solana config pointing to devnet, to verify this you can use the following command:
+Make sure you have your solana config pointing to devnet.
+You can verify with this command:

 ```bash
 >> solana config set --url https://api.devnet.solana.com